DEFRA/ivory-api/readme.md

 ## Project structure

-Here's the default structure for your project files.
+Here's the default structure for the project files.

 * **server**
   * **plugins**